 Two things I couldn’t bring myself to try more than once:

 Full disclosure: Eating clay is not recommended by most nutritionists, physicians, or even companies that make powdered clay.
 Shocker.
-But I did it anyways because a taxi driver Woodley met once recommended it.
+But I did it anyway because a taxi driver Woodley met once recommended it.
 Clay tastes exactly as good as it sounds, which is to say horrible — and I eat a lot of beauty powders and elixirs in my regular life as is.
 The amount of time it took me to figure out how to eat a tablespoon of clay was far longer than it took me to actually swallow it, and that took a very long time.

 So while I'll be holding on tightly to my Crest and limiting my clay usage to clarifying masks, natural beauty products and morning meditation are here to stay.
 And hey, if I don't get any infections for the rest of the year, I'll be the first to credit Woodley.